7 Brilliant Decisions by Ian Nepomniachtchi

 FIDE Candidates Chess Championship 2020/21 came to an end on 27th April 2021.
 Ian Nepomniachtchi won the event with 8.5/14.
 He won it stunningly with a round to spare!
 The event was already a topsy one with the pandemic making a guest appearance and forcing it to be conducted in two halves.

-What was the special things that made Ian the champion?
+What were the special things that made Ian the champion?
 What things did he do correctly to challenge Magnus Carlsen for the world title?
-Lets find out those 7 Brilliant decisions by Ian Nepomniachtchi and his team during their glorious run in the Candidates event 2020/21.
+Let’s find out those 7 Brilliant decisions by Ian Nepomniachtchi and his team during their glorious run in the Candidates event 2020/21.

 Ian Nepomniachtchi faces Anish Giri in round 8.
 Anish used the Sicilian Shvesnikov to defend with black pieces.
-A moment came where Anish had smoothly equalized.
+A moment came when Anish had smoothly equalized.
 It was a perfect decision by Nepo to take a draw.
-Taking a draw with white pieces in such a big event is not an easy decision to make, but its important to be practical than to be emotional.
+Taking a draw with white pieces in such a big event is not an easy decision to make, but it’s more important to be practical than to be emotional.